nasa/harmony-regression-tests/README.md

 Valid environment values are: sbx, sit, uat, prod.

-# Development
+# Notebook Development

+**Note** - this section applies to the contents of hte `test` directory

 These prerequisites and steps are only needed if you want to do local development on the project.

 ## Prerequisites